• Skip to main content

 Subscribe: RSS

-People keep asking me why I went vegan so I decided to share the top 6 reasons.
-Check out the list below and do let me know if you agree or disagree with me as well as your own reasons as per why you would or you wouldn’t go vegan yourself 😉
+Now, let me share my original 6 reasons why I went vegan, and feel free to let me know if you agree or disagree as well as your experience and your reasons as to why you would or you wouldn’t go vegan yourself 😉

 6 Reasons Why I Went Vegan:

-2. For the animals: as a dog owner and animal lover, I have absolutely no doubt that most animals have a degree of consciousness and are able to experience nearly the full range of human emotions – from pleasure and pain, to jealousy, sadness and happiness.
-We also know that many animals exhibit incredible degree of intelligence often surpassing that of newborn human babies and todlers.
-Thus, I do not want to partake in causing any suffering to any animal, if I can avoid doing so.
+2. For the animals: as a dog owner and animal lover, I have absolutely no doubt that most animals have a degree of consciousness and are able to experience nearly the full range of human emotions – from pleasure and pain to jealousy, sadness, and happiness.
+We also know that many animals exhibit incredible intelligence, often surpassing that of newborn human babies and toddlers.
+Thus, I do not want to partake in causing any suffering to any animal if I can avoid doing so.
 And being vegan is an easy way to at least diminish greatly, if not avoid causing any harm to animals whatsoever.

-3. For us, so that the AI’s have a good precedent of treating lesser intelligences: under our current paradigm humanity considers itself entitled to kill any less-intelligent species for food, pleasure and entertainment.
+3. For us, so that AI has a good precedent of treating lesser intelligence: under our current paradigm, humanity considers itself entitled to kill any less-intelligent species for food, pleasure, and entertainment.
 So what happens to us if we stop being the smartest species on our planet?
 Should we be treated the same way as we treat others right now?
-I believe that if we want to be treated with respect and dignity by higher intelligences – be it AIs or aliens from space, then we must show by example that we can also treat lower intelligences with respect, kindness and dignity.
+I believe that if we want to be treated with respect and dignity by higher intelligence – be it AIs or aliens from space, then we must show by example that we can also treat lower intelligence with respect, kindness, and dignity.
 So that, in turn, we have both the precedent and the hope that we can and should be treated in kind.
-Because, if the AI’s treat us the way we treat the animals today, we are going to experience enormous suffering, industrialized genocide and possibly even extinction.
+Because if AI treats us the way we treat animals today, we are going to experience enormous suffering, industrialized genocide, and possibly even extinction.

-4. For me and my own personal health: I have to admit that it was mostly the above 3 reasons that pushed me to go vegan.
-And at the beginning I had serious concerns about my own personal health.
-[Ill-informed questions such as “How will I get enough protein, iron and calcium?” were some of my main concerns.]
+4. For me and my personal health: I must admit that it was mostly the above 3 reasons that pushed me to go vegan.
+And at the beginning, I had serious concerns about my own personal health.
+[Ill-informed questions such as “How will I get enough protein, iron, and calcium?” were some of my main concerns.]
 But after observing the effects of going “cold turkey” vegan – both in terms of my blood tests but also subjective feeling and objective sports performance, I was somewhat shocked to discover how easy and good veganism is for me.
-Since then I have spent a lot of time educating myself and looking at many medical studies and am now convinced that going vegan has been the best decision I have ever taken for my own health. [ Check out How Not to Die, Forks over Knifes or NutritionFacts.org to learn more.]
+Since then, I have spent a lot of time educating myself and looking at many medical studies, and I am now convinced that going vegan has been the best decision I have ever taken for my own health. [ Check out How Not to Die, Forks over Knives, or NutritionFacts.org to learn more.]

-6. For our future: Veganism is the most efficient and most likely path to a more sustainable, healthier and abundant future.
-For one, if we stop slaughtering the 70+ billion animals we kill annually on our planet, and redirect our resources to grow more fruit, grains and vegetables, we can sustainably produce enough food to feed 14 billion people.
+6. For our future: Veganism is the most efficient and most likely path to a more sustainable, healthier, and abundant future.
+For one, if we stop slaughtering the 80+ billion animals we kill annually on our planet and redirect our resources to grow more fruit, grains, and vegetables, we can sustainably produce enough food to feed 14 billion people.
 Secondly, the future of meat is lab-grown.
-Chances are that, within a decade or so, bioprinted meat will be cheaper, easier to produce, better tasting by design and, since it is suffering free, it will be also vegan.
-So, in time, most meat in our stores will likely be vegan meat and thus, one way or another, our future is vegan.
+Chances are that, within a decade or so, bioprinted meat will be cheaper, easier to produce, better tasting by design, and, since it is suffering-free, it will also be vegan.
+So, in time, most meat in our stores will likely be vegan meat, and thus, one way or another, our future will be vegan.
 And our current practices will eventually be deemed barbaric by future generations.
-So why wait, and keep doing more damage, but not jump on the future bandwagon now and be a leader rather than a follower?
+So why wait, and keep doing more damage but not jump on the future bandwagon now and be a leader rather than a follower?

 Each of the above reasons should be sufficient to make you consider going vegan on its own.
-But when you combine them altogether, I think that the case is pretty much closed, at least as far as I am concerned.
-Thus, for me, veganism is a win-win-win-win-win-win scenario, at every level I can think of.
-And so it was an easy, no-brainer-type of a decision, one that so far I have not only not regretted once, but have been increasingly happy with.
+But when you combine them all together, I think the case is pretty much closed, at least as far as I am concerned.
+Thus, for me, veganism is a win-win-win-win-win-win scenario at every level I can think of.
+And so it was an easy, no-brainer-type of a decision, one that I have not only not regretted once but have been increasingly happy with.
 In fact, I believe it is one of the very best things I have ever done.

 And here are my top 6 most favorite quotes on the topic: